tobyscales/tobyscales.com/content/posts/dispatches-from-hpa-tech-retreat-2025.md

 authors = ["Toby Scales"]
-title = "Dispatch from the 2025 HPA Tech Retreat: AI in the Media Biz" date = "2025-02-22" description = "HPA is the best time you can have in the desert, while still being technically at work." tags = [
+title = "Dispatch from the 2025 HPA Tech Retreat: AI in the Media Biz" date = "2025-02-22" description = "the best time you can have in the desert, while still being technically at work." tags = [
     "Hollywood",
     "AI",